smrafiz/webpack-configuration/README.md

 1. Edit the `/webpack/project.config.js` with your project data.
 These settings are pretty self explanatory.
    - Source Directory represents the source css, js & images, Output Directory is where the compiled assets will go.
    - CSS & JS are the names (array) of the respective css & js file names.
 Note that, if you import css in your js file, no need to include it in the css array.
    - buildIncludes is the list of files & folders you need to copy in production.
+You must need to include all the files & folders for production.
    - There are also some settings for translations and browserSync.
 2. Edit the BrowserSync settings in `webpack.config.js` which applies to your local/server environment.
     - You can also disable BrowserSync, Eslint & Stylelint in `webpack.config.js`.